The lines on the surface are cracks in the ice some of which are 3,000 kilometers long

 The moon was discovered in January 1610 by the Italian astronomer Galileo Galilei.

 Europa is sometimes referred to as Jupiter II (Jupiter 2).

-The spots seen here are 6 miles (10km) across, suggesting warmer ice rising from below
+The spots seen here are 10 km across, suggesting warmer ice rising from below

 The surface of Europa is covered with a thick layer of ice.
 It is incredibly smooth with very little change in altitude,